KBB774/GameDevPortfolio/README.md

 ### Space Game

- ***Lose yourself in the void—but don’t lose your ship.
-Your mission: survive as long as possible, rack up points, and become the ultimate space pilot.
-But beware—once your health hits zero, it’s game over.***
+ ***Lose yourself in the void—but don’t ### DIE.
+Your mission: survive as long as possible, rack up points, and become the ultimate ship operator.
+But beware—once your health strikes zero, it’s game over.***

  Oct 22 2025